mrazomej/phd/src/chapter_03/section_07_maxent.md

 for different combinations of repressor-DNA affinities (columns) and repressor copy numbers (rows).
-The first six moments of the protein distribution used to constrain the maximum entropy approximation were computed by integrating as cells progressed through the cell cycle as described in .
+The first six moments of the protein distribution used to constrain the maximum entropy approximation were computed by integrating as cells progressed through the cell cycle.
 (B) Theory-experiment comparison of predicted fold-change empirical cumulative distribution functions (ECDF).
 Each panel shows two example concentrations of inducer (colored curves) with their corresponding theoretical predictions (dashed lines).
 Distributions were normalized to the mean expression value of the unregulated strain in order to compare theoretical predictions in discrete protein counts with experimental fluorescent measurements in arbitrary units.
 The Python code used to generate part (A) [(`ch3_fig04A.py`)](https://github.com/RPGroup-PBoC/chann_cap/blob/master/src/figs/fig04A.py)